Kroxyl/TerminologyM2TAL-DG/README.md

 /Articles/txt/ : initial textual articles data.<br/>
 /Corpus/ : The train, test and dev txt file annotated with IOB tagset for specific game terms.<br/>
 (/resources/taggers/example-pos/ : result of the last launch of the TerminologyProject.ipynb with training part, loss report, test comparaison and the identification system model ready to use with flair.) <br/>
-/sequencetag_result/ : save result of the training part with f1-score, loss report and test comparaison between the two rule-based identification system.<br/>
+/sequencetag_result/ : save result of the training part with f1-score, loss report and test comparaison between the two identification system.<br/>
 /TermsTSV/ : tsv output file from TermSuite with the filtered Terms of our specific domain.<br/>
 MOBA-en-lexicon : list of terms filtered, on our specific domain.<br/>
 TerminologyProject.ipynb : python script with all the functions used.<br/>